Spiritual take-aways from the latest podcast by the ‘Serial’ team

 But before that can happen, we first have to stop.

 We have to stop giving the devil so much ammo with which to discredit the Gospel.

-We have to stop presenting this false caricature of Christ to the world where Christanity is identifed more with political parties and accumulating power than it is with loving our enemies and pray for those who persecute us.
+We have to stop presenting this false caricature of Christ to the world where Christanity is identifed more with political parties and accumulating power than it is with loving our enemies and praying for those who don’t agree with us.

 We have to stop loving riches and fame.

 We have to stop being afraid of embracing those whose stories, cultures and skin color differ from our own.